SdtElectronics/Biscuits/README.md

 ## 50P_FPC_FFC_Breakout
 Breakout board for FFC/FPC connectors with 50 positions and 0.5mm pitch.

+## 24P_FPC_FFC_Breakout
+Breakout board for FFC/FPC connectors with 24 positions and 0.5mm pitch.

 ## 14P_FPC_FFC_Breakout
 Breakout board for FFC/FPC connectors with 14 positions and 0.5mm pitch.